 A Rav Kav card can be purchased at any Rav Kav service station across the country.
-You cannot buy a Rav Kav from the bus driver him/herself.
+You cannot buy a Rav Kav from the bus driver.
 You can also order your Rav Kav on line via the Egged, Israel Railways and Metropoline websites.

-There are two types of Rav Kav; the Personal Rav Kav and the Anonymous Rav Kav (Heb: Rav Kav Anonimi) and now the Israel Travel Pass for tourists.
+There are two types of Rav Kav; the Personal Rav Kav (Heb: Rav Kav Ishi), the Anonymous Rav Kav (Heb: Rav Kav Anonimi) and now the Israel Travel Pass for tourists.

 1. Personal Rav Kav – ‘Rav Kav Ishi’

 At the Rav Kav service station you will need to produce a valid identity document when you purchase the Rav Kav.
-A digital photograph will be taken and processed onto the card (just like on a driver's license).
+A digital photograph will be taken and processed onto the card (just like on a driver’s license).
 The Rav Kav card is issued on the spot and your personal identification details are printed on the underside of the card.

-Tourists, or anyone who does not wish to purchase the Personal Rav Kav can buy a Rav Kav Anonimi (the anonymous card) for a one time fee of 5 shekels, from the bus driver or at the service stations across the country (central bus stations and train stations).
-The Rav Kav Anonimi can only be used for single rides.
-Multiple rides and season tickets cannot be loaded onto this card.
+Anyone who does not wish to purchase the Personal Rav Kav can buy a Rav Kav Anonimi (the anonymous Rav Kav) for a one time fee of 5 shekels from service stations across the country (central bus stations and train stations).
+The Rav Kav can be loaded with a 30NIS, 50NIS and 100NIS value.

 How does the Rav Kav work?